LIFE ISN’T AS SERIOUS AS THE MIND MAKES IT OUT TO BE

-These photographs were taken on Sunday using the 4k photo setting on the Lumix GH4.
+These photographs were taken using the 4k photo setting on the Lumix GH4.
 It was invigorating filming a weir from above and capturing the extreme speed of the water.
-The cold air and noise certainly made me feel present, and it was great to have the ability to pause the film and save a few images once I was home.
+The cold air and noise certainly made me feel present!
 It took just 30 seconds to capture and then I could put my camera away and enjoy the day.

 This post is in collaboration with Panasonic.